 Furman offers class credit opportunities for internships and research in many departments.
 Many students also pursue full-time Research and Internship projects during the summer, and the competitive Furman Advantage program offers stipends for Research and Internships in the summer.

 Our Furman Engaged! day every spring is a campus-wide showcase of our vibrant culture of Engaged Learning as students present their academic work and internships in every discipline, both inside and beyond the classroom.
 Additionally, the URI office offers travel support to students presenting their research results at professional conferences throughout the year.

 Furman Advantage Applications (guidelines and applications at the links):

 (If you encounter any difficulties opening a document, please try using the Mozilla Firefox browser.)

-SCICU Research Application, 2015:due February 20, 2015.
-The deadline for submission of SCICU proposals to Furman's URI office is February 20, 2015.
-The guidelines contain additional information not previously included.
-Faculty members and students should carefully read the guidelines.
+2016 SCICU RESEARCH GUIDELINES - updated for Furman.
+The deadline for submission of SCICU proposals to Furman's URI office is February 19, 2016.
+Faculty members and students should carefully read the guidelines

-Baruch Research Application, 2015: due February 20, 2015.
-The 2015 Baruch Research Guidelines pertain only to projects that will be undertaken at Hobcaw Barony and are reviewed by the Belle Baruch Foundation administration prior to review by research faculty evaluation team.
+Baruch Research Application, Summer 2016: due February 2016.
+The call for proposals is typically announced in November.
+The 2016 Baruch Research Guidelines pertain only to projects that will be undertaken at Hobcaw Barony and are reviewed by the Belle Baruch Foundation administration prior to review by research faculty evaluation team.